-Selected Pilot Cities will receive funding and hands-on support from City Advisors and NZC Consortium partners to refine their pilot activities before beginning project implementation.
-This support aims to address compliance and feedback from the selection process.
-As cities and/or local communities participating in Pilots work to leverage additional resources, the Mission Platform will assist them in securing funding and financing for full implementation and subsequent replication and scaling efforts.
+Selected pilot cities will receive funding and hands-on support from City Advisors and NZC Consortium partners to refine their pilot activities before starting implementation to address compliance and feedback from the selection process.
+As cities and/or local communities participating in pilots work to leverage additional resources, the Mission Platform will assist them in building funding and financing for full implementation and subsequent replication and scaling efforts.

-Finally, numerous activities will be organised to advance learning among Pilot cities, which is a key component for building capabilities, replicating successful innovations, and deepening relationships.
-A twinning programme (City Learning Programme) will link Pilot Cities with twin cities from across EU member states and eligible H2020 or HE Associated Countries (see relevant Twinning Call guidelines for details).
-The twinning effort aims to foster inclusive participation in effective climate action, nurture just transitions, and promote social cohesion.
+Finally, numerous activities will be organised to advance learning among Pilot cities as a key component for building capabilities, replicating successful innovations, and deepening relationships.
+A twinning programme (City Learning Programme) will link each Pilot City with two or three twin cities from across EU member states and (H2020) Associated Countries.
+The twinning effort aims at building inclusive participation in effective climate action, nurturing just transitions, and building social cohesion.

-The coordination of and across selected pilots is a necessity, both at the city scale and the EU scale, in order to build a diversity of proof-points showing pathways for further and far-reaching transformation in European cities and across the European Union.
+The coordination of and across selected pilots is a necessity both at the city scale and the EU scale in order to build a diversity of proof-points showing pathways for further and far-reaching transformation in European cities and across the European Union.
 The pilot selection process therefore aims to construct a strategic portfolio where each pilot has the potential to test and demonstrate the viability of a pathway to change in a particular context.
 Together, Pilot Cities are complementary in painting the picture of what systemic change could look like.